What Needs Attention Right Now

 Read shift annotations

-Set your view
+Set your view and start the shift

-Designing for the Wall
+Designing for the Wall: Physical Display Constraints

 Operational dashboards are typically displayed on large screens mounted in the team area.
 This physical context changes nearly every design decision compared to a dashboard viewed on a personal laptop.
 The screen is shared, distant, and passive.
 Nobody is sitting in front of it with a mouse.
 A wall display has more in common with a departure board at an airport than with a web application.